majidv7/nginx-reverse-proxy/README.md

 ## Installation

-first, make sure your repos are up-to-date, and install Nginx!
+First, make sure your repos are up-to-date, and install Nginx

 ```bash
 # If you're using a Redhat-based machine just use dnf or yum instead of apt
 sudo apt update -y && sudo apt install nginx -y
 ```
-then make sure that nginx service is up and running:
+Verify nginx service is up and running
 ```bash
 sudo systemctl status nginx
 ```
-if nginx service it's not running just do this!
+If nginx service it's not running RUN the below command
 ```bash
 sudo systemctl enable --now nginx
 ```
-then for testing the proxy server type curl 127.0.0.1 or localhost also, you can type localhost ip to ensure it's running on your favorite internet browser!
+Then for testing the proxy server type curl 127.0.0.1 or localhost in the terminal also, you can type localhost ip to ensure it's running on your favorite internet browser!

-then create the javascript app and name that to app.js as you can guess this is a simple app that listens on port 3000 and prints out "Hello, World!" save the file with ":wq"
+Create this simple javascript app with a text editore like vim and name that to app.js as you can guess this is a simple app that listens on port 3000 and prints out "Hello, World!" save the file with ":wq"

-then hit this command:
+Now RUN the below commands
 ```bash
 cd /etc/nginx/conf.d
 sudo vim nodeapp.conf
 ```
-copy the contents of nodeapp into it then save it with :wq
+Copy the contents of nodeapp into it then save it with :wq

 # For testing the app
 ```bash